k-hench/hamlet_radiation/README.md

 - genotyping (including varian calling and phasing) is done in `./genotyping.nf`
 - population genetic analysis happens in `./analysis.nf`

-Additional information can be found in th `./docs` folder.
+Additional information about the input data is located in the `./metadata` folder, a summary of the nextflow processes can be found in the `./docs` folder.

 ---